PGScatalog/pgsc_calc/docs/explanation/output.rst

     **Figure 1.
 Example of pgsc_calc header.**

-The next section describes how the variants in the target sampleset match.
+The next section reports how the variants in the target sampleset match the other data.
 The first table describes the number of variants in the target dataset that overlap with the reference panel (*only present with* ``--run_ancestry``).
 The second table provides a summary of the number and percentage of variants within each score that have been matched, and whether that score passed the ``--min_overlap`` threshold (Passed Matching column) for calculation.
-The third table provides a more detailed summary of variant matches broken down by types of variants (strand ambiguous, multiallelic, duplicates) for the matched, excluded, and unmatched variants (see ``match/`` section for details):
+The third table provides a more detailed summary of variant matches broken down by types of variants (e.g., strand ambiguous, multiallelic, duplicates) for the matched, excluded, and unmatched variants (see ``match/`` section for details):

 .. figure:: screenshots/Report_2_VariantMatching.png